jonahtash/instructions-assignment/index.md

 * Laptop \*
 * Disk drive \*\*
-* Google account: If you do not have a Google account you can set one up here: [https://www.google.com/account/about/](https://www.google.com/account/about/)
+* Google account: If you do not have a Google account you can [set one up here](https://www.google.com/account/about/)
-* Handbrake: Handbrake is a free open-source video transcoder available here: [https://handbrake.fr/](https://handbrake.fr/)
+* Handbrake: Handbrake is a free open-source video transcoder [available here](https://handbrake.fr/)
 * Backup & Sync Google Drive: This is a free backup tool made by Google available here: [https://www.google.com/intl/en_gh/drive/download/](https://www.google.com/intl/en_gh/drive/download/)

 \*These instructions will include screenshots from a Mac computer, however the steps will be almost identical for Windows machines

 \*\*If your computer does not have a built-in disk drive, you will have to purchase an external disk drive.
-Here is a link to a somewhat pricier but reliable model available on Amazon: [https://www.amazon.com/ASUS-ZenDrive-External-Compatible-BackItUp/dp/B076CY7PW5](https://www.amazon.com/ASUS-ZenDrive-External-Compatible-BackItUp/dp/B076CY7PW5/ref=sxin_10)
+Here is a link to a somewhat pricier (approx. $35) but reliable model [available on Amazon](https://www.amazon.com/ASUS-ZenDrive-External-Compatible-BackItUp/dp/B076CY7PW5/ref=sxin_10)

 ## Instructions
 ### Part 1: Setup